 You can see Northern Ireland’s air quality monitoring stations, as well as current and past levels of air pollutants, on the air quality website, though for some other pollutants (PAHs and black carbon), you will need to view DEFRA's web-page on Air quality monitoring networks.

-Each year, the Department publishes a report on ‘Air pollution in Northern Ireland’.
-The lastest report is available using the below link.
-You can also see all the reports from 2004 to 2015 on the air quality website.
+Each year, the Department publishes an Official Statistics report on ‘Air pollution in Northern Ireland’.
+The latest report is available using the below link.
+You can also see all the reports from 2004 to 2021 on the air quality website.

 Air pollution can have a serious effect on people's health.
 Exposure to air pollution can have long-term effects on health, it also has negative impacts on our environment.

 The UK government's and devolved administrations' primary objective is to ensure that all citizens should have access to outdoor air without significant risk to their health, where this is economically and technically feasible.

 The following EU Directives set limits for air pollutants in ambient air:

 Under the National Emissions Ceiling Directive and the transposing domestic legislation (The National Emissions Ceiling Regulations (2018)) the Secretary of State was required to prepare and publish a UK National Air Pollution Control Programme (NAPCP) by 1st April 2019.